ewancoder/real/README.md

 You will be given a new bash shell session.
 You can format your drives & mount them, and then type `exit` to exit the interactive shell session.

 The installation script will continue executing immediately.

+### Running from already running host system (Arch/Debian/anything else)

+You can run the script from already running distro (maybe even WSL, though untested).

+It uses chroot to prepare "virtual live CD" and use it for the installation.

+Other than that, all the steps are the same.